The World Bucket ListThe World Bucket List

 A stonefish sting will leave humans reeling.
 There are thousands of stonefish stings reported in Australia each year, leading to paralysis, heart failure, and even reports of death from the wound.

 People who have survived a stonefish sting have reportedly begged for the afflicted area to be cut off due to extreme pains.
+It is one of the most dangerous fish in the world.

 1. Box jellyfish – severe pain from a box jellyfish sting